atbcb/ICTTestingBaseline/docs/05RepetitiveContent.md

 1. Check that each link or programmatic reference within a navigational interface component that is on multiple pages is in the same relative order as other navigational interface components.

 ### Test Results
+If any of the above checks fail, then SC 3.2.3 and Baseline Requirement 5 fail.

+## Test Procedure for SC 3.2.4 Consistent Identification
+### Select/Identify Content
+Functional interface components that are repeated on multiple pages (which may or may not be contained within a block of content)

+### Test Instructions
+1. Check that associated text (i..e, label, name, or text alternative) for selected content is identical for each instance where an interface component performs the same function.

+### Test Results
-If any of the above checks fail, then this SC fails and the Baseline Requirement fails.
+If any of the above checks fail, then SC 3.2.4 and Baseline Requirement 5 fail.

 ## Advisory: Tips for streamlined test processes
 * Some bypass methods may require a specific keyboard shortcut (i.e., the F6 key is the browser default for navigating between frames).